-You are free to travel within the UK using your BRP, that is NI, Scotland, Wales and England.
+You are free to travel within the UK using your BRP, the UK consists of NI, Scotland, Wales and England.
 If you wish to travel outside of the UK (including to the Republic of Ireland) you must check the visa requirements of that country and ensure you have the correct travel documents.